Using Alternative Actions

 To add an alternative action, double-click the round marker along the connecting line after an input object to show the menu below.

 Choose your hotkey combination and add the modifier subtext to jog your memory when you press the modifiers.

 Controlling Window Behaviour

-In Alfred 3, you can lay out and connect objects in any way you want.
-As such, we've added a Window Behaviour checkbox, allowing you to tell Alfred not to close the window between inputs.
+Because you can lay out and connect objects in any way you want, there is a Window Behaviour checkbox allowing you to tell Alfred not to close the window between inputs.
 This prevents the Alfred window from flickering.

 For an example of this, take a look at the Getting Started guides and examples in Alfred, which you can find under the [+] button at the bottom of the Workflows sidebar in Alfred's preferences.